AmbassadorGraveyard/ambassador-ios-sdk/README.md

 * Messages - **"NO PLIST VALUE FOUND"**
 * Images - No image will be added

+**If you are UPDATING the SDK, make sure to copy any customized plists to a safe place so that you can re-add them later**

 The `GenericTheme.plist` will come with preconfigured values looking like this:

   <img src="screenShots/themePlist.png" width="600" />